margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Punish ##
 Anger, guilt, loss, deprivation, a negative conscience, the worst punishment.
 After a crime, a misdeed, there's knowledge of the harm done, and there may be a pull to rebel further against the innocent and the innocence.
-Punishment is the way to seek justifce for an offence, correct behavior, and dictate what's wrong vs. right.
+Punishment is the way to seek justifce for an offence, correct behavior, and dictate what's wrong from what's right.

 <br>